 Bob Lark, director

-The Jazz Ensemble is one of thirteen student jazz groups at DePaul University, performing several times throughout the academic year both on and off campus.
+The Jazz Ensemble, DePaul's premiere large jazz ensemble, performs several times throughout the academic year both on and off campus.
 The band performs regularly at Chicago’s premier jazz club, Joe and Wayne Segal’s Jazz Showcase.
 Directed by Bob Lark the Jazz Ensemble has appeared at the Midwest Clinic, the International Association for Jazz Education Conference, the Duke Ellington International Conference, the National Association of Music Merchants Conference, the Jazz Party At Sea aboard the S.S.
 Norwegian Sun, twice aboard the Queen Elizabeth II ocean liner for their Annual Floating Jazz Festival, and a concert tour of Italy.

 Membership in the DePaul Jazz Ensemble is open to all DePaul students, subject to audition.